Surfaces of revolution with prescribed mean and skew curvatures in Lorentz-Minkowski space: Differential geometric background

 \item \textit{spacelike axis}: supposing that the axis is $(1,0,0)$, we have

 \item \textit{lightlike axis}: supposing that the axis is $(0,1,1)$, we have

 \end{enumerate}

-Apart from subsection 1.1. below, in this work we shall be interested in revolution surfaces only, i.e., surfaces $\Sigma$ invariant by $T_{\theta}$, $S_{\theta}$, or $L_{\theta}$: e.g., for a timelike axis, $\Sigma=T_{\theta}(\Sigma)$ for all $\theta$.
+Apart from subsection 1.1, in this work we shall be interested in surfaces of revolution only, i.e., surfaces $\Sigma$ invariant by $T_{\theta}$, $S_{\theta}$, or $L_{\theta}$: e.g., for a timelike axis, $\Sigma=T_{\theta}(\Sigma)$ for all $\theta$.
 Here, the whole surface can be obtained by rotating a curve, the \emph{generating curve}, that can be assumed to be contained in a plane (which also contains the axis, Figure 1).

-The many possibilities for the causal characters of the rotation axis in combination with the causal characters of the generating curve and the plane where it is contained in give rise to various types of revolution surfaces in $\mathbb{E}_1^3$, as will become clear in the following (see Table 1 and Figure 1).
+The many possibilities for the causal characters of the rotation axis in combination with the causal characters of the generating curve and the plane where it is contained in give rise to various types of surfaces of revolution in $\mathbb{E}_1^3$, as will become clear in the following (see Table 1 and Figure 1).

 Due to the intimate relationship between the causal characters of a vector subspace $V\subset\mathbb{E}_1^3$ and its orthogonal complement $V^{\perp}$ induced by $\langle\cdot,\cdot\rangle$, Prop.
 1.1 of \cite{LopezIEJG2014}, if a surface $\Sigma$ admits a unit normal vector field $N$ (in particular, $\Sigma$ is not lightlike), then we have